GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 - [x] More background animations (scale, etc)
 - [x] Support layouts (frame, stacklayout, ecc..
-- [x] MVVM Support (frame, stacklayout, ecc..
+- [x] Full MVVM Support
 - [x] New sample app

 ## To do
-- [ ] Enforce TransitionStack removal of invalid native view ids
 - [ ] Fix layouts bounds during transitions in ios where certain type of layout placement are used (only for layouts)
 - [ ] Enahnce iOS animations, investigate better solutions
+- [ ] Add a property to control SelectedGroup in viewmodels (see the viewmodel sample for details)

 ## Latest release notes